 Macas, Ecuador trip – July 2017

-This past July, eight Cherrydale teens and 4 adult leaders traveled to Macas, Ecuador for a week to serve God and His people.
+In July 2017, eight Cherrydale teens and 4 adult leaders traveled to Macas, Ecuador for a week to serve God and His people.
 Partnering with a local church and its Christian day school, they helped with Vacation Bible School/day camp program.
 The team brought as a gift for the school educational robotics Lego sets, which made the kids very happy.
 Although they had a few challenges relating to kids from a different culture, that didn’t stop them from making friends and having fun.
 To see more pictures from this trip, please check out our Photo Gallery here.

 In addition to their work with VBS, the team rolled up their sleeves and painted ten classrooms for the school.